mindspore-lab/mindcv/docs/en/how_to_guides/feature_extraction.md

 )
 ```

 Congradulations!
-Now you have learnt how to apply feature extraction to the models in MindCV.
+Now you have learnt how to apply multi-scale feature extraction to the models in MindCV.